SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 - Save the file.
 Note that when you save the file, the IDE immediately executes a `mvn install` which installs the solace connector
   ![connector-install](img/connector-install.png "connector-install")

-Positive
+> aside positive
-: The connector is installed and ready to use 💥
+> The connector is installed and ready to use 💥

 ## Configure Connection to Solace PubSub+ Broker
 Launch Solace PubSub+ console and select the Broker